-Vellum is intuitive book formatting software from 180g, a software company founded by former Pixar employees.
+Vellum book formatting software is an intuitive tool from 180g, a software company founded by former Pixar employees.
 Vellum’s mission is “to create beautiful books.”

 Using Vellum, authors can easily create elegant print books and eBooks that can be quickly exported to the required format.
 Unfortunately, Vellum only works on Apple laptops and desktop computers.

 Vellum works well for all types of authors.
 I started using the software with my very first novel.
 It's not only an excellent tool for publishing beautiful books, but it's also helpful in sending out digital copies of books to beta readers.

 Bestselling authors used to use Vellum software for high-performing projects, like James Scott Bell’s gripping thriller Your Son Is Alive and J.T.
 Ellison’s Taylor Jackson box set.
 However, over time, more authors have shifted to Atticus.